hull/hull-node/README.md

 This is the instance of the `Connector` module which exposes a set of utilities which can be applied to the main [express](http://expressjs.com/) app.
 All configuration options are listen in [API REFERENCE](./API.md#hullconnector)

-The utilities can be taken one-by-one and applied the the application manually, but to make the whole process easier there are two helper method exposed which applies everything be default:
+The utilities can be taken one-by-one and applied the the application manually, but to make the whole process easier, there are two helper methods that set everything up for you:

 ## Setup Helpers